 Podcast: Separating Fact from Fiction – Why the Peso Devaluation is a Competitive Advantage for Mexican Manufacturing

 Economists and small manufacturers alike are taking a wait-and-see approach to the new Trump administration.
 For Mexico, the continued devaluation of the peso raises additional questions.
-In this podcast, economist and author Joe Atikian takes time to separate fact from fiction when it comes to the declining peso’s effect on the Mexican and US economies.
+In this podcast we sat down with economist and author Joe Atikian who takes the time to separate fact from fiction when it comes to the declining peso’s effect on the Mexican and US economies and how devaluation could affect Mexico manufacturing operating costs.

-Atikian, author of “Industrial Shift: The Structure of the New World Economy,” explores:
+Atikian, author of “Industrial Shift: The Structure of the New World Economy,” explores the following:

 - The three most important aspects of the peso devaluation that manufactures should consider: investments, purchasing decisions and recurring transactions.